 You should also gather your administrative policies, SOPs, technical control documents, third-party contracts, vendor contacts, risk assessment documents, and more.

 As mentioned previously, SOC 3 and SOC 2 audits can potentially take several months.
 Therefore, making things easier on the auditor and preparing all documentation ahead of time can help make the audit process go faster.

-Step 5: Schedule an Audit
+Step 5: Schedule the Audit